AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 Any of these conditions will cause the file to be considered failed, and will be moved to the `/FailedFolder`:
 - The file was not recognized by one of the local `/Plugin` parsers.
-- The location identifiers referenced in the file do not exist on the AQTS system.
+- All of the location identifiers referenced in the file do not exist on the AQTS system.
 - A validation error occurred when the visit was uploaded to AQTS.

 ## "Partial uploads" - Conflicting visits on the same day cannot be overwritten